Oneflow-Inc/libai/docs/source/tutorials/Build New Project on LiBai.md

     - You can inherit the default config in `configs/common` and rewrite it, which can greatly reduce the workload.
     - Related class defined with LazyCall which returns a dict instead of calling the object.

-2. Prepare the file named `model.py`, relevant info as follows, you can refer to the [model.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/modeling/model.py).
+2. Prepare a model file(such as [model.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/modeling/model.py)) which contains:
     - Build related models in this file, the construction method is similar to OneFlow.
     - Because Libai will set up a static diagram by default, the calculation of loss needs to be inside the model.
     - The function `forward` must return a dict.
-    - When defining a tensor in the model, need to use `to_global`, turn tensor into a consistent pattern.
+    - When defining a tensor in the model, you need to use `to_global`, turn tensor into a consistent pattern.
     - When defining layers, you can import them directly from `libai.layers`, because it already have SBP defined.

-3. Prepare the file named `dataset.py`, relevant info as follows, you can refer to the [dataset.py](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP/dataset).
+3. Prepare a dataset file(such as [dataset.py](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP/dataset)) which contains:
     - Build `Dataset` in this file, the construction method is similar to OneFlow.
     - The difference is that we need to use `DistTensorData` and `Instance`.
     - The shape of each batch must be consistent.